-Note: Please NO open packaged, home-canned items, exotic foods, pet food, or commercial sizes
+Note: Please NO open packages, home-canned items, exotic foods, or commercial sizes

 Each fall, we have the Harvest for Hunger Food drive when we have a special call for members to bring food to the church.
 Pick up a Harvest for Hunger grocery sack at IPC now through Sunday, Nov.
 14, and return your filled bags by Sunday, Nov.
 21, for the Harvest for Hunger dedication and celebration.
 You can also contribute money to pay for the purchase of fresh and frozen food to supplement the non-perishable items.